30 minutes and the cost of a pair of good running shoes, the testing is well worth it.

-Structural defects arise from abnormal formation of the heart or major blood vessels and can be due to genetic or developed condition.
+Structural defects arise from the abnormal formation of the heart or major blood vessels and can be due to genetics or a developed condition.
 There are at least 18 distinct types of heart defects with many additional anatomic variations.

 Many heart defects, however, don’t need treatment or can be fixed.
 But some can cause serious health problems or death.
 Detecting heart defects takes specific testing methods and professional expertise.

 On behalf of Athletic Testing Solutions (ATS), we are proud to share how we’ve made a significant difference in the lives of so many families and individuals.
 Our social responsibility efforts demonstrate just one more way our ATS HeartCheck brand is synonymous with a company that cares.